Nafiuli131/Create-BST/README.md

 # Create-BST
--create the BST
+- Create the BST
--Insert node in the BST
+- Insert node in the BST